 - Warp Zone: His Quirk.
 It works similar to Portal: what goes into one dark portal goes out of another.
 Unlike Portal, he can create multiple warp points and even suddenly dissipate a warp mid-use with fatal effect.

 - Vetinari Job Security: Shigaraki flat out admits this is the reason he can't punish him for failure, because his Quirk is just too damned useful and rare to find something else.

-- Villain Exit Stage Left: He is the freaking exit.
-He is there to guarantee that no matter what happens, he, Shigaraki and other more relevant members of the Villain's Alliance will get out of there when it hits the fan.
+- Villain: Exit, Stage Left!: He is the exit.
+He is there to guarantee that no matter what happens, he, Shigaraki and other more relevant members of the League of Villains will get out of there when it hits the fan.